WebForFunThailand/noobtoberfest/README.md

 ### 🤖 ‍Contribution Guide for Submitting Game
 1. Fork this repo to your account.
-2. Create new folder for your game named `your-game-name`.
+2. Create new folder for your game, named `your-game-name`.
 3. Create `index.html` file in your folder and coding your game there.
 4. Create file `info.json` in your folder and put this json code into it.
 	```json